Smoked Bacon Roses

 Instead of buying your Valentine roses this year, whip up these bacon roses!
 They’re a fun and easy snack that your Valentine will love.

-- BBQ Rub – to add a burst of flavor to these roses, you want to season the bacon with a bit of barbecue rub.
+- BBQ Rub – To add a burst of flavor to these roses, you want to season the bacon with a bit of BBQ rub.
 I recommend a rub made for pork with a little sweetness and spice.
-Our Smoke Kitchen Honey Garlic rub is the perfect rub for these roses!

-- Smoker or Pellet Grill – you can cook these on virtually any smoker or pellet grill, but you need to make sure that your grill can hold a steady temperature of 350°F for about an hour.
-Another option is to cook these in the oven, so if you don’t have a smoker – no worries!
+- Smoker or pellet grill – You can cook these on virtually any smoker or pellet grill, but ensure your grill can maintain a steady temperature of 350°F for about an hour.
+Another option is to cook these in the oven, so if you don’t have a smoker, no worries!

-- Wire Rack & Baking Sheet – while you can smoke these directly on the grates of your smoker, I recommend using a wire rack and baking sheet under your roses.
+- Wire rack and baking sheet – While you can smoke these directly on the grates of your smoker, I recommend using a wire rack and baking sheet under your roses.
 It will catch the bacon drippings, prevent flare-ups, and make clean-up a breeze.

 1. Season

-While you can make these roses without any additional seasoning, I find that a great barbecue rub adds an extra punch of flavor that brings them to the next level.
+While you can make these roses without any additional seasoning, I find that a great BBQ rub adds an extra punch of flavor that brings them to the next level.

 You can use whatever bacon you like, but make sure to grab a thick-cut variety.
-Thinner bacon will be more difficult to manage and your roses won’t look as pretty at the end.
+Thinner bacon will be more difficult to manage and your roses won’t look as pretty.

-Lay out your strips of bacon onto a cutting board and sprinkle on a bit of the barbecue rub.
+Lay out your strips of bacon on a cutting board and sprinkle a bit of the BBQ rub over them.

 2. Roll the roses